RidaHal/SCM/README.md

 Please select a grouping according to the desired molecule, the alcohols are processed automatically.
 For more information on the program you can contact the developers.

-Rida Halimaoui: ridahalimaoui@gmail.com  /  Yassine : yasss.bel@gmail.com
+Rida Halimaoui: ridahalimaoui@gmail.com  /  Yassine Belmekki : ybelmekki@outlook.fr